An Introduction to Gephi

 At the end of this lesson, your graph should be looking quite a bit like this:

 Congratulations!
 You now have a nicely-laid out graph.
-Try experimenting with other features in Gephi now.
+Now, try experimenting with other features in Gephi.
 If you want to see a fully-fleshed out example of using Gephi with research, please read on to the Network Graphing Archived Websites With Gephi lesson.